IvanKozak/Cryptess/README.md

 - [x] Create ViewModel and View for details page and navigation to and from it
 - [x] Implement searching for currency by name or code
 - [x] Replace dummy data service with real one
+- [x] Implement displaying markets on details page
 - [ ] Make visual improvements to the UI
 - Implement additional features:
+    - [ ]   Ability to go to the currency page on the market
     - [ ]	Displaying quote charts for currencies
     - [ ]	Page in which you can convert one currency to another
     - [ ]	Light / dark theme support